briankendall/forceFullDesktopBar/README.md

        `csrutil enable --without debug`
     4. Reboot your system:
        `reboot`
+    5. If your mac has an Apple Silicon chip, after your computer boots up normally, open Terminal and execute the following, entering your admin password when prompted:
+       `sudo nvram boot-args=-arm64e_preview_abi `
+       ...and then reboot one more time.
+(Phew!
+They don't make this easy.)
-2. Back in normal macOS, open Terminal.app
+2. Back in normal macOS, open Terminal
-3. Navigate to where you downloaded the release of forceFullDesktopBar
+3. Navigate to where you downloaded the release of forceFullDesktopBar.
   * `cd /path/to/forceFullDesktopBar`
-  * or, if you cloned the repo, navigate to forceFullDesktopBar/install
+  <sub>(Note: this will not work if you cloned the repo instead of downloading a release!
+In that case you must first open the Xcode project and build the "Copy to install folder" target.)</sub>
 4. Execute install.sh as root
   * `sudo ./install.sh`
   * Type in your administrator password when prompted.